nic-dgl104-winter-2024/BasranS-AI-project/README.md

 ### CloudDB Integration
 * The app utilizes CloudDB in MIT App Inventor for storing and retrieving data.
 * Data synchronization ensures a seamless experience across multiple devices for users.
+##  Components used in my application
+* User Interface: Button, Notifier, Label, Images
+* Storage: CloudDB
+* Layout: HorizontalArrangement, VerticalArrangement
+* Icons: Flaticon
+### CloudDB
+MIT App Inventor's CloudDB is a cloud-based database service that allows mobile app developers to store and retrieve data in real-time.
+It serves as a convenient solution for managing app data without the need for complex server setups.

+### Testing and Debugging
+I've conducted comprehensive testing of all the features in this app on an actual mobile device through the MIT AI2 Companion app.
+Any bugs or issues that arose during testing have been successfully addressed and resolved.

 ## Screens
 ### App starting Screen